ebisu-flashcards/flashcards-api-server/README.md

 Visit either `127.0.0.1:8000/docs` or `127.0.0.1:8000/redoc`.

-You can also see the docs at [https://ebisu-flashcards.github.io/flashcards-api/redoc].
+You can also see the API docs at https://ebisu-flashcards.github.io/flashcards-api/redoc.

 # Contribute